hairlesshobo/jack-tools/md/rju-osc.md

 DESCRIPTION
 -----------
-jack-osc publishes the transport state of the local JACK server as OSC packets over a UDP connection.  jack-osc allows any OSC enabled application to act as a JACK transport client, receiving sample accurate pulse stream timing data, and monitoring and initiating transport state change.
+rju-osc publishes the transport state of the local JACK server as OSC packets over a UDP connection.  rju-osc allows any OSC enabled application to act as a JACK transport client, receiving sample accurate pulse stream timing data, and monitoring and initiating transport state change.

-Clients request to receive timing and change notification packets by sending a "request notification" packet, '/receive', to the jack-osc server.
+Clients request to receive timing and change notification packets by sending a "request notification" packet, '/receive', to the rju-osc server.
 This packet has the form

     /receive category:i